 A Not-So-Merry Tradition: The Krampus!

-While the Krampus is no Christmas angel, it’s a story that stuck with my husband and the kids have fun hearing it each Advent to heighten the suspense before we celebrate St. Nicholas’s feast day on December 6th.
+While the Krampus is no Christmas angel, it’s a story that stuck with my husband and the kids have fun hearing it each Advent to heighten the suspense before we celebrate St. Nicholas’s Feast Day on December 6th.
+Hear a fun, light-hearted version of the Krampus story here.

 Your turn!
 I’d love to hear if your family does anything during Advent and what traditions you have … share below!